abdulraouf9567/RockPaperScissors/README.md

 ## Contributing

-If you'd like to contribute to the project, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the project, please follow the contribution guidelines.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License..